-Pavana is accredited for the planning, execution and evaluation of wind measurements.
-The wind measurements carried out by the PAVANA team have gained a strong reputation over the years and are regularly rated as good to very good.
+Pavana works according to a quality management system (DIN ISO 17025) for the planning, execution and evaluation of wind measurements.
+The wind measurements carried out by our team are regularly rated as good to very good by our customers.

-Using a range of sensors, wind conditions at the site are measured on met masts or by remote sensing devices (RSD).
-It is important that they are representative of the proposed site and enable the wind conditions to be modelled for all of the turbine locations.
-Proper coordination between the accurately surveyed site, the resources allocated and their costs is essential.
+With the help of various sensors, we determine the wind conditions at the site on measuring masts or by means of so-called remote sensing devices (LiDAR and SoDAR measuring devices), RSD for short.
+Here, it is important that they are representative for the planned site and allow the modeling of wind conditions for all turbine locations.
+A reasonable coordination between the perfectly measured site, the resources used and their costs is essential.

-- Assessment of the wind conditions at a site using remote sensing devices (RSD) or met masts.
-LiDAR measurements are relatively easy to implement as the equipment does not require a planning permission and can be installed quickly.
+- Estimation of wind conditions at the site with remote sensing devices (LiDAR and SoDAR measuring devices) or measuring masts.
+LiDAR measurements do not require a building permit and are installed in a very short time.
 These measurements take between three and six months.

-- Long-term measurements as the basis for financing or marketing of wind farms: these take 12 to 24 months.
-The longer the wind is measured, the more reliable the results.
-LiDAR devices are often used for measurements of around 12 months.
-For longer measurements, special met masts are generally more cost-effective and efficient.
+- Long-term measurements as a basis for financing or selling wind farms: they last 12 to 24 months.
+The longer wind is measured, the more reliable the results.
+LiDAR is often used for measurements of about twelve months.
+For longer measurements, special measuring masts are mostly cheaper and more efficient.

 We constantly monitor all wind measurements in order to optimise analysable data volumes and to prevent losses of data.
-For this reason, the data is pre-analysed electronically on a daily basis and then checked manually.
+To do this, we pre-analyze the data electronically on a daily basis and then check it manually.